Ultimate Solo Trip Itinerary to Meghalaya

 Boat Ride on Dawki

-Have extra time in hand and what to explore more places in Meghalaya?
+Have extra time on hand and want to explore more places in Meghalaya?
 Check the 10 Offbeat Places in Meghalaya that I explored

 The Route I Followed – Map